Main section

 No. Certificates issued under the current SwissSign hierarchy chain to SwissSign RSA TLS Root CA 2022 – 1 and are already trusted by Chrome and Mozilla.
 No reissuance is required because of this change.

-No. The removal is scoped to the TLS trust bit only.
+No. The removal is scoped to TLS only.
 Other SwissSign certificate services are not affected by this action.